Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Stochastic Cash Balance Problem

 For any policy $\pi_\theta \in \Pi_\Theta$, the expected Q-value functions satisfy the Bellman equation (\ref{bellman equation}):

 Same as Section~\ref{section: inventory system}, the continuous differentiability of the expected Q-value function comes from the continuity of the cumulative distribution function of $s_t$, which holds under Assumption~\ref{assumption: cash balance}.2.
-Recall the definition $f_t(x) = L_t(x) + \E_{D_t} \bigl[ V_{t+1}^*(x - D_t) \bigr]$.
+Recall the definition $f_t(x) = L_t(x) + \E_{D_t} \left[ V_{t+1}^{\pi_{\theta^*}}(x - D_t) \right]$.
 We get the expression of expected optimal Q-value functions by replacing $\pi_\theta$ with $\pi^*$:

 The structure of the expected optimal Q-value function is close to that for the inventory system in Section~\ref{section: inventory system}.
-The following lemma establishes the \textit{KŁ condition for the expected optimal Q-value function} by a similar proof.
+The following lemma establishes the P{\L}K condition for the expected optimal Q-value function by a similar proof.

 \begin{lemma} Suppose that Assumption~\ref{assumption: cash balance} holds.
 The expected Q-value function is continuously differentiable on $\Theta_t$ for any $t\in[T]$.
-In addition, the expected optimal Q-value function $F_t(\theta_t)$ satisfies the KŁ condition on $\Theta_t$ with KŁ constant $\mu_D\alpha_D^2$ for any $t\in[T]$. \end{lemma}
+In addition, the expected optimal Q-value function $F_t(\theta_t)$ satisfies the P{\L}K condition on $\Theta_t$ with P{\L}K constant $\min_{t\in[T]}\{h_t+b_t\}\mu_D\alpha^2$ for any $t\in[T]$. \end{lemma}

 Again, we need an explicit expression of the gradient $\nabla l(\theta)$ to validate the remaining conditions.
 Let $V_t^{\pi_\theta}$ be the value function that starts at the beginning of period $t$.
 It satisfies the Bellman equation (\ref{bellman equation}):